akeneo/pim-api-docs/content/apps/using-oauth2.md

 ## Authorization Request

 The user landed on your Activation URL and when you are ready to do so, you must start the Authorization Request.
-Like any other OAuth 2.0 application, you simply have to redirect the user to the Authorization Server (the PIM) with the following parameters:
+Like any other OAuth 2.0 application, you have to redirect the user to the Authorization Server (Akeneo PIM) with the following parameters:

 - `response_type` (required, must always be "code")